furvr/go-val/README.md

-# Go Val[idation]
+# Val
-Val is a small, flexible data validation library written in Go.
+Val is a theoretical/experimental validation library written in Go.
+Its primary inteded purpose is validation of user-input data (usually from web forms).
+It should not (yet) be used in a production context.

 ## Working with Contracts
 A contract, in val-speak, is a list of terms (`[]Conditions`) which must be met.
 To create a contract, do: